MatthewHq/leetcode/String to Integer/Whiteboards/boardText.md

                     - given "2147483648" (max possible + 1) we can truncate from left side as we build 2147483648 --> 2 | 147483648
                         - check if 147483648 > 147483647 and checking if that left particle is "2" , making the check 32-bit friendly

+After submission looks like I misunderstood that THERE CAN ONLY BE whitespace at the start, no words, if there are words it should default to 0